codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 ## Deprecation and removal of the old Coverage engine status checks

 Currently, Codacy sends coverage data to your Git provider from both the old and new Coverage engines.
-We will deprecate and eventually remove the old status checks on the following dates:<!--NOTE Temporary comment for review purpose, to remove-->
+We will deprecate and later remove the old status checks on the following dates:

 <table>
   <thead>